Using Imperfect Surrogates for Downstream Inference: Design-based Supervised Learning for Social Science Applications of Large Language Models: Experiments

 \section{Experiments}

 In this section, we verify that our theoretical expectations hold in 18 real-world datasets.
-We compare bias, coverage, and RMSE for DSL and all three existing approaches, demonstrating that only DSL and GSO meet the standard for bias and coverage, while DSL improves efficiency.
-We use generalized random forests via \texttt{grf} package in \texttt{R} to estimate $g$ function \citep{tibshirani2022grf}.
+We compare DSL and all three existing approaches, demonstrating that only DSL and GSO meet the standard for bias and coverage, while DSL improves efficiency.
+We use generalized random forests via \texttt{grf} package in \texttt{R} to estimate $g$ function \citep{tibshirani2022grf} and all cross-fitting procedures use five splits.
+A comparison to \citet{wang2020methods} is included in the supplement.

 \paragraph{Logistic Regression in Congressional Bills Data} We use data from the Congressional Bills Project \citep[CBP,][]{adler2006congressional} to construct a benchmark regression task.
-CBP is a database of 400k public and private bills introduced in the U.S. House and Senate since 1947.
-Each bill has been hand-coded with information about the bill's topic.
-We consider a binary task: distinguishing \texttt{Macroeconomy} bills (the positive class) from bills about \texttt{Law and Crime}, \texttt{Defense} and \texttt{International Affairs} (reflecting that the negative class is often diverse).
-In the Balanced condition, we use 10K bills total, 5K of which comes from \texttt{Macroeconomy} and the rest evenly split among the other three categories.
-In the Imbalanced condition, we use 10K bills total, 1K from \texttt{Macroeconomy} with the rest spread evenly among the other three categories.
-Our target estimand is the oracle logit with three covariates about the legislator proposing the bill---whether the person is a senator, whether they are a Democrat, and the DW-Nominate measure of ideology \citep{lewis2023voteview}.
-For surrogate labels, we include zero-shot predictions using GPT-3 \citep{brown2020language} which achieves accuracy of 68\% (balanced) and 90\% (imbalanced).
-As an additional document-covariate we include the cosine distance between embeddings of the document and the class description using MPnet \citep{reimers2019sentence,song2020mpnet}.
-Additional details and experiments using five-shot predictions are included in the supplementary materials.
+CBP is a database of 400K public and private bills introduced in the U.S. House and Senate since 1947.
+Each bill is hand-coded by trained human coders with one of 20 legislative topics.
+Our downstream analysis is a logistic regression to examine the association between whether a bill is labeled \texttt{Macroeconomy} ($Y$) and three traits of the legislator proposing the bill ($X$)---whether the person is a senator, whether they are a Democrat, and the DW-Nominate measure of ideology \citep{lewis2023voteview}.
+For our simulations, we use 10K documents randomly drawn from documents labeled with the \texttt{Macroeconomy} (the positive class), or the \texttt{Law and Crime}, \texttt{Defense} and \texttt{International Affairs} topics (reflecting that the negative class is often diverse).
+We consider two scenarios: in the balanced condition, there are 5K documents in each class.
+In the imbalanced condition, there are 1K documents in the positive class and 9K documents in the negative class.
+For surrogate labels ($Q$), we include zero-shot predictions using GPT-3 \citep{brown2020language} which achieves accuracy of 68\% (balanced) and 90\% (imbalanced).
+As an additional document-covariate ($W$), we include the cosine distance between embeddings of the document and the class description using MPnet \citep{reimers2019sentence,song2020mpnet}.
+Additional details and experiments using five-shot predictions are included in the appendix.